devacuk/devacuk.github.io/sessions.md

 **Approximate length of session:** 90 minutes.

+### 13. The Jupyter Ecosystem - Tony Hirst, Open University

+**Type of session:** needs a good half hour; could be done as a practical session up to 2 hrs; whatever fits best

+**Description:** Originally developed as IPython notebooks, Jupyter Notebooks provide a browser based, interactive programming environment that blend text, executable code and code outputs (tables, charts, embedded HTML widgets) in a single document.
+Designed initially to support reproducible research, notebooks are increasingly used to support teaching and learning as well as research.
+But the notebooks are only part of the story.
+This session will review the whole Jupyter ecosystem, including: Jupyter notebooks as notebooks as well as interactive slideshows (Jupyter RISE); creating runnable Jupyter notebook environments from Github repositories (Binderhub); using notebooks to define APIs and dashboards; Jupyter multi-user notebook server (Jupyterhub); hosting considerations.

+**Topics to be covered:** Jupyter notebooks, Jupyterhub, repo2docker, Binderhub, hosting requirements (so a bit of docker…)

+**Approximate length of session:** as required to fit the programme

+**Prerequisites for delegates attending the session:** if we do interactive stuff, laptops, network connection.

-### 15. Introducing EduTech: best practice ideas for engaging staff and students - Dawn Rimmer, Bromsgrove School
+### 14. Introducing EduTech: best practice ideas for engaging staff and students - Dawn Rimmer, Bromsgrove School

 **Type of session:** Presentation/Lightning talk